 In today’s EcoReport feature, Danielle Nierenberg, President of Food Tank: The Food Think Tank, discusses a new report concerning small farmers and sustainable agricultural practices.

 EcoReport is a weekly program providing independent media coverage of environmental and ecological issues with a focus on local, state and regional people, issues, and events in order to foster open discussion of human relationships with nature and the Earth and to encourage you to take personal responsibility for the world in which we live.
 Each program features timely eco-related headline news, a feature interview or event recording, and a calendar of events of interest to the environmentally conscious.

-This week’s news stories were written by Joe Crawford, Linda Greene, Norm Holy, and Stephanie Stewart.
+This week’s news stories were written by Linda Greene, Norm Holy, Dan Young, and me, Stephanie Stewart.
 This week’s feature was engineered by Stephanie Stewart.
 This week’s calendar was compiled by Kristina Wiltsee.